Fixing America In 500 Words Or

 people for no good reason at all.
 And finally, consider that banning these or similar rules from public schools would quickly lead to a learning environment of disharmony, fear and chaos for our children.

-It isn't possible to separate the Bible from either American classrooms or human society and, still have a society remaining.
-Like Paul says and Jefferson echoes in the Declaration of Independence, human beings "...show the
+It isn't possible to separate God's law from either American classrooms or from human society and, still have a society remaining.
+Like Paul says and Thomas Jefferson echoes in the Declaration of Independence, human

-work of the law written in their hearts, their conscience also bearing witness..."
-Romans 2:14-15.
+beings ". . .show the work of the law written in their hearts, their conscience also bearing witness. . ."

 The above is true and correct as far as I understand and am aware as of this edit.
 One should run in the opposite direction from any scientist, educator, priest, preacher or anyone else who claims to know or otherwise

-acts as if they know everything that is true or even a small minority of what is true; for now we see "in part".
+acts as if they know everything that is true or even a small minority of what is true; for now we see "in part", as through a mirror darkly.

 As our brother Paul writes, "if anyone thinks that he knows anything, he knows nothing yet as he ought to know".
 If the term "easier" ever applies to God, it is perhaps easier for our father in heaven to work

-with sinners who have been around a few blocks, than to try to convince the fundamentally religious that there might just be an easier and better way to live.
-Perhaps this is why Jesus seems to have
+with sinners who have been around a few blocks, than to try to convince the fundamentally self-righteous that there might just be an easier and better way to live.
+Perhaps this is one reason why Jesus seems to have

 preferred the company of sinners and the common people, who can say for sure?